-Brad Pitt Has ‘Always Known’ About Ex-Wife Angelina Jolie’s Crush On Jared Leto
+Brad Pitt Has ‘Always Known’ About Angelina Jolie’s Crush On Jared Leto [Rumor]

 “During these tough times for Angie, it seems Jared has helped her cope and even brought her out of her funk.
 They’re kindred, unconventional spirits.”

-Leto and Jolie met on the set of Girl, Interrupted in 1999, five years before she met Brad Pitt to star with her husband-to-be in Mr & Mrs Smith, while Pitt was still married to Jennifer Aniston.
+Leto and Jolie met on the set of Girl, Interrupted in 1999, five years before she met Brad Pitt to star with her husband-to-be in Mr. & Mrs. Smith, while Pitt was still married to Jennifer Aniston.

 Is Angelina Jolie Secretly Dating Jared Leto? https://t.co/zLrRDa5kej pic.twitter.com/tZQ3I9CCUs